 Peppermint Lane Lodge Ferguson Valley, Western Australia

 Superb bed and breakfast located in Wellington Mills which is in the wonderful and scenic Ferguson Valley and near Bunbury, Donnybrook, Collie and Busselton.
 It is also central to the Bunbury Geographe Wine region.
-The Jetstar serviced (from March 2020) Busselton Margaret River airport is only 55 minutes away.
+The Jetstar service to Busselton Margaret River airport commences March 2021 – it is only 55 minutes away.

 This harmonious environment will bring detachment from the world of city living, as you absorb the beauty of this secret location.